-As discussed before, the Discriminate Mode is used to filter unwanted targets from good targets.
+As discussed before, the DISCRIMINATE Mode is used to filter unwanted targets from good targets.
 The principle behind this is pretty simple.
 The detector sends out a signal and then receives it back creating a small electronic field.
 As metal passes through the field that the detector generates, it causes a change in the received signal.
 The amount of change that each type of metal causes is fairly constant; therefore, we can tune our detectors to miss targets that we don't want to find.
 The change is based on the type of conductivity that each target has.
-The general list of conductive targets is as follows: iron, foil, nickels, gold jewelry, pull tabs, screw tabs, pennies and silver coins starting with dimes and working up to silver dollars.
-This is very easy to visualize using the bar graph.
-This list is meant to be a guide only.
-There is a point that some pull tabs, nickels and gold jewelry overlap.
+The general list of conductive targets is as follows: iron, foil, nickels, gold jewelry, pulltabs, screw tabs, pennies, and silver coins starting with dimes and working up to silver dollars.
+This list is only meant to be a guide.
+There is a point that some pulltabs, nickels, and gold jewelry overlap.
 Also, the depth of the target and its orientation in the ground can change the received signal.
 A coin that is flat to the coil will produce a better signal than a coin that is on edge.
-Take some time to try different combinations of depths and orientation of your targets and find out how your detector responds.
+Take some time to try different combinations of depths and orientations of your targets and find out how your detector responds.

 We are now ready to discriminate targets from each other.
 We will start with the DISCRIMINATE LEVEL at MIN.
 Please notice that the DISCRIMINATE LEVEL knob has words that correspond to the items that are discriminated out.
-While performing the Air Test, notice that your Cortés will continue to display target data for items that do not respond with an audio signal.

-All of your targets except the small iron should respond with a good audio signal at the MIN setting.
-Next, we will turn the DISCRIMINATE LEVEL up to the 5¢ setting.
+All four targets (the iron, nickel, pulltabs, and quarter) will respond with a good audio signal at the MIN setting.
+Next, we will turn the DISCRIMINATE LEVEL up to or just slightly past the IRON level.
+This should be high enough to knock out the iron target and still get a positive response on the nickel, pulltabs, and quarter.
+When you are done, turn the DISCRIMINATE LEVEL to around the 5¢ setting.
 This level is high enough to knock out the nickel.
-At this time the iron target and the nickel should give no response, while most of the pull tabs, the zinc penny, and the quarter will give a solid response.
-The iron washer may fall out at some point or may give a choppy signal all the way up to MAX.

-But reading the display should give you the indication that it is odd-shaped iron.
-Next, turn the DISCRIMINATE LEVEL knob just past the PULL TAB marking.
-At this time most or all of the pull tabs should not give any audio signal.
-The zinc penny and the quarter should give a strong signal.
-Now roll the DISCRIMINATE LEVEL all the way to MAX.
-Notice that the penny has stopped responding and only the quarter is still responding.
+At this time, the iron target and the nickel should give no response, while most of the pulltabs and the quarter will give a solid response.
+Next, turn the DISCRIMINATE LEVEL knob just past the TAB marking.
+At this time, most or all of the pulltabs should not give any audio signal.
+Only the quarter should give a strong signal.
+Now, roll the DISCRIMINATE LEVEL all the way to MAX.
+Notice that the quarter is still responding.
 The discrimination will not go high enough to lose most of the silver coins.

-This Air Test was designed to show you quickly how your Discriminate Mode works.
+This air test was designed to quickly show you how your discriminate mode works.
 Each machine may be a little different from all of the others, so you may want to take some time and try different targets to find responses of your machine.
 At a later date, you may want to build a test garden to test your detector in the field.

-Perform Air Test in NOTCH Mode
+Perform Air Test in PINPOINT Mode